-These policies and procedures shall be in conformity with the Guidelines and Procedures for the Governance and Registration of Student Organizations, as published in the Student Organizations Handbook, as well as the Student Policies and Regulations, as published in the Texas State Student Handbook.
+This policy shall be in conformity with the guidelines and procedures for the governance and registration of student organizations, as published in the Student Organizations and the Texas State Student Handbooks.

-Interfraternity Council (IFC) – The IFC is the governing body for men’s collegiate fraternities affiliated with a social and value based local chapter of an Inter/National organization that has traditionally been associated with the North-American Interfraternal Conference (NIC).
-Included among its main responsibilities are facilitating membership recruitment in the fall and spring, operating an IFC judicial system, and setting standards for its member fraternities.
+The IFC is the governing body for men’s collegiate fraternities affiliated with a social- and value-based local chapter of an Inter/National organization that has traditionally been associated with the North-American Interfraternal Conference (NIC).
+Included among its main responsibilities are facilitating membership recruitment in the fall and spring, operating a judicial process, and setting standards for its member fraternities.

 PROCEDURES FOR GREEK COUNCIL MANAGEMENT

-Each Greek Governing Council shall maintain a constitution, by-laws and rules and are expected to abide by their respective governing documents.
+Each Greek governing council shall maintain a constitution, by-laws and rules and are expected to abide by their respective governing documents.

-In accordance with their respective constitutions and by-laws, officers of the four Greek Governing Councils should be elected representatives of the students they govern.
-The Council’s Faculty/Staff Advisor(s) shall actively monitor conduct related to their official duties while in office, and may recommend remediation to the appropriate governing council through the council’s established judicial procedures.
-All officers of Greek Governing Councils must be in good standing with the university and their affiliated member organization in order to maintain eligibility to hold office.
+In accordance with their respective constitutions and by-laws, officers of the four Greek governing councils are elected representatives of the students they govern.
+All officers of Greek governing councils must be in good academic and disciplinary standing with the university and their affiliated member organization in order to maintain eligibility to hold office.

 PROCEDURES FOR GREEK COMMUNITY EXPANSION

-Before a(n) (Inter)National Fraternity/Sorority chapter/colony will be officially recognized by the university they must:
+Before an inter/national fraternity or sorority chapter or colony will be officially recognized by the university, they must:

-fulfill the requirements of a Texas State recognized Student Organization;
+fulfill the requirements of a Texas State registered student organization;

-fulfill the requirements of the appropriate Governing Councils procedures for membership; and
+fulfill the requirements of the appropriate governing councils’ procedures for membership.

-upon the completion of all requirements in this section, official recognition will be granted to the Greek organization by the university through the office of the Vice President for Student Affairs or his/her designee.
+Upon the completion of all requirements, official recognition will be granted to the Greek organization by the university through the vice president for Student Affairs, or designee.